Cash Flow Forecast with FREE Template

 In cell C32, enter the opening bank balance.

 You are then ready to start adding the weekly or monthly figures.
-Remember to add the revenue or expenditure in the week or month you expect it to happen.
+Remember to add the revenue or expenditure for the week or month in which you expect it to occur.

-For example, the business issues a sales invoice in January, but the customer is a slow payer expected in the bank in March.
+For example, the business issues a sales invoice in January, but the customer is a slow payer and expects it in the bank in March.
 Therefore, enter the figure in March.

 Cashflow Forecasting Software

-Before using a template for your cash flow prediction, it is worth checking the accounting software you use to see if it is included.
+Before using a cash flow prediction template, check the accounting software you use to see if it is included.
 Some accounting packages include cash flow reporting software.
-It might save lots of time as it will use the figures from the accounts.
-There is also advanced cashflow projection software available for larger businesses.
+It might save a lot of time, as it will utilise the figures from the accounts.
+There is also advanced cash flow projection software available for larger businesses.

 Download the Free Cash Flow Forecast Template